AdaCore/gnatstudio/docs/users_guide/extending.rst

 are indented the same as the alias name.
 You can override this default behavior by selecting the checkbox :guilabel:`Indent source editor after expansion`.
-In that case, GPS replaces the name of the alias by its expansion and then recompute the position of each line with its internal indentation engine as if the text had been inserted manually.
+In that case, GPS replaces the name of the alias by its expansion and then recomputes the position of each line with its internal indentation engine as if the text had been inserted manually.

 The third part of the alias editor, the top right corner, lists the